Analyzing Weichai Power (OTCMKTS:WEICY) & Nuvve (NASDAQ:NVVE)

 |3.00

-Nuvve has a consensus price target of $19.00, suggesting a potential upside of 57.15%.
-Given Nuvve’s higher possible upside, analysts plainly believe Nuvve is more favorable than Weichai Power.
+Nuvve has a consensus target price of $19.00, suggesting a potential upside of 52.37%.
+Given Nuvve’s higher possible upside, analysts clearly believe Nuvve is more favorable than Weichai Power.

-0.0% of Weichai Power shares are held by institutional investors.
-Comparatively, 18.9% of Nuvve shares are held by institutional investors.
-8.2% of Nuvve shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+0.0% of Weichai Power shares are owned by institutional investors.
+Comparatively, 18.9% of Nuvve shares are owned by institutional investors.
+8.2% of Nuvve shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary